kootenpv/yagmail/README.md

 yagmail.Connect('mygmailusername').send('to@someone.com', 'subject', 'body')
 ```

 Note that it will read the password securely from your keyring (read below).
-If you don't want this, even though you know you want it, you can also initialize with:
+If you don't want this, you can also initialize with:

 ```python
 yag = yagmail.Connect('mygmailusername', 'mygmailpassword')